Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 Bows and other ranged weapons also need a bowstring (again, check JEI for recipes)

 Template boards are used to craft templates and crude repair kits.
-Craft a dagger with a log to make template boards.
-A dagger can be crafted with one main material and a rough rod if you don't have a blueprint for it.
+Craft a knife or dagger with a log to make template boards.
+A dagger can be crafted with one main material above a rough rod if you don't have a blueprint for it.
+For a knife, place the items diagonally instead.

 Rough rods are be used to craft a limited number of tools without blueprints or templates.